Christopher Morley Park: The Knothole

 Christopher Morley Park also is home to "The Knothole," Morley's writing studio.
 In 1961, a group of local residents wanted to save the Knothole and relocate it to city ground in Roslyn park or on a rented property.
-The Knothole was located on Mr. Morley’s past estate.
+The Knothole was located on Morley's past estate, Green Escape, located in Roslyn Estates.

 In 1962, a proposal was approved by Nassau County Executive Eugene H. Nickerson to move the Knothole to a county park in North Hills.
-In 1966, the Knothole was transferred to the park, now called Christopher Morley Park.
+In 1966, the Knothole was transported to the park, which itself bears Morley's Name.
 The renovated Knothole includes built-in bookshelves, a fireplace and a bunkbed.
-The Knothole's "dymaxion" bathroom, which was designed in 1936 by Morley's friend, Buckminster Fuller, the renowned scientist and inventor.
+The Knothole's "dymaxion" bathroom was designed in 1936 by Morley's friend, Buckminster Fuller, the renowned scientist and inventor.